-7.1 Project emissions
+7.1 Project Emission Portfolio

-Project emissions should be recorded per management unit.

-- Land preparation: If the project adheres to the land eligibility criteria outlined in Chapter 5 and the sustainable management guidelines mentioned in Chapter 4, (which includes the conversion of bushland, but no deforestation, no drainage, no inversive tillage, no burning, etc.), then significant emissions from land-use conversion are unlikely.
-The C-Sink Manager is only required to keep a record of fuel consumption (both diesel and gasoline) and electricity usage during the land preparation and planting stages.
+- Project emissions should be recorded per C-Sink Unit; however, it can also be recorded per Management Unit and proportionally assigned to the C-Sink units within.
+Land preparation: If the project adheres to the land eligibility criteria outlined in Chapter 5 and the sustainable management guidelines mentioned in Chapter 4, (which includes the conversion of bushland, but no deforestation, no drainage, no inversive tillage, no burning, etc.), then significant emissions from land-use conversion are unlikely.
+The C-Sink Manager is only required to record fuel consumption (diesel and gasoline) and electricity usage during the land preparation and planting stages.
 This also encompasses the transportation and handling of materials, such as seedlings, saplings, and debris.
 The carbon content of removed biomass does not constitute a carbon expenditure. - Forest management: The C-Sink Manager is obligated to record fuel consumption (diesel/gasoline) and electricity usage throughout forest management activities.
-This includes tasks such as trimming, pruning, thinning, liberation, mowing, spraying, irrigation, transportation/ travel, and monitoring surveys. - Fertilization: The project needs to record the total quantity of mineral/synthetic nitrogen (N), phosphate (P), and potassium (K) commonly referred to as NPK fertilizers, as well as any lime applied within the project area. - Harvest: The project is required to record the fuel consumption (diesel/gasoline) and electricity used during harvesting operations, which includes the operation of chainsaws, full harvesters, transport trucks, bulldozers for road construction, and the like.
+This includes tasks such as trimming, pruning, thinning, liberation, mowing, spraying, irrigation, transportation/ travel, and monitoring surveys.